UPDATE FROM THE HEALTH OFFICE

 >medication in an original pharmacy container

->parents must bring in medication to school - children are not permitted to carry any medications
+>parents must bring in medication to school - children are not permitted to carry any medication

 Hearing and vision screenings are conducted.